 “The story could be disastrous for Pierce’s reputation,” Shane explains.
 “His people will do anything to suppress an unwelcome affair.
 You’ll be the first to face his wrath.”

-“How interesting,” Christophe smirks.
+“How interesting,” Christopher smirks.
 “Why us, specifically?”

 “You’re investigating the case.”